DIY Wood Countertops for Kitchen: Your Concise Guide

 - Edge grain is like the face grain, but it is more compressed and has fewer weak spots.

-- End grain is the rough section at the end of the wood board.
+- The end grain is the rough section at the end of the wood board.

 When we talk about what grain to choose, we are actually talking about what side to make into the surface of the counter.